 Gilbert remained in the room till almost the last.

-"Sir," said the queen to him, "it was you who advised the king to take this step.
+Sir, said the queen to him, it was you who advised the king to take this step.
 It was you who induced the king to come to this resolution, in spite of my entreaties.
-Reflect, sir, that you have assumed a fearful responsibility as regards the wife, as regards the children."
-"I am sensible of that," coldly replied Gilbert.
-"And you will bring the king back to me safe and unhurt?" she said, with a solemn gesture.
-"Yes, madame."
-"Reflect, that you will answer for his safety with your head."
+Reflect, sir, that you have assumed a fearful responsibility as regards the wife, as regards the children.

+I am sensible of that, coldly replied Gilbert.

+And you will bring the king back to me safe and unhurt? she said with a solemn gesture.

+Reflect that you will answer for his safety with your head.

 Gilbert bowed.

-"Reflect that your head is answerable," cried Marie Antoinette.
+Reflect that your head is answerable, cried Marie Antoinette, with the menacing and pitiless authority of an absolute monarch.

-"Upon my head be the risk," said the doctor, again bowing.
-"Yes, madame; and this pledge I should consider as a hostage of but little value, if I considered the king's safety to be at all threatened.
-But I have said, madame, that it is to a triumph that I this day conduct his majesty."
-"I must have news of him every hour," added the queen.
+Upon my head be the risk, said the doctor, again bowing.
+Yes, Madame; and this pledge I should consider as a hostage of but little value, if I believed the king's safety to be at all threatened.
+But I have said, Madame, that it is to a triumph that I this day conduct his Majesty.

+I must have news of him every hour, added the queen.